LeetLLM

 • No network calls are made for inference (you can still phone home for telemetry or model updates, but inference itself stays local).

-For e-commerce logistics this matters when the policy the model answers contains negotiated merchant rates or carrier SLAs that should never appear in a cloud prompt log.
+For field-service maintenance this matters when the policy the model answers contains negotiated vendor rates or vendor SLAs that should never appear in a cloud prompt log.

 A practical edge deployment checklist